Raed Salah: 2010 Gaza flotilla arrest

-Salah was on board the Mavi Marmara, the lead ship of the 2010 Gaza Freedom Flotilla, which attempted to break Israel's blockade of the Gaza Strip.
+Salah was on board the MV Mavi Marmara, the lead ship of the 2010 Gaza Freedom Flotilla, which attempted to break Israel's blockade of the Gaza Strip.
 The ship was boarded in international waters by the Israeli Navy.
 This led to clashes with the activists during which Israeli commandos killed nine of them and injured dozens while seven commandos were injured.
-One Israeli police source claimed that Salah tried to provide cover for an activist who shot at a commando during the raid, but that the gunman had already been hit.
+One Israeli police source claimed in The Jerusalem Post that Salah tried to provide cover for an activist who shot at an Israeli commando during the raid, but that the gunman had already been hit.
 Early Palestinian reports claimed that Salah had been critically injured by a gunshot wound to the head.
 Those reports were false and Salah had only suffered minor injuries.

-Salah was taken to the Ela Prison in Beersheba to await a court hearing on their involvement with the flotilla.
-In June, Salah was released on NIS 150,000 bail, but placed under house arrest and temporarily barred from leaving Israel.
-Hours after he was released, Salah gave a speech in Umm al-Fahm, claiming that Zionism "which began in Turkey, would end in Turkey".
+Salah was taken to the Ela Prison in Be'er-Sheva to await a court hearing on their involvement with the flotilla.
+In June, Salah was released on a NIS 150,000 bail, but placed under house arrest and temporarily barred from leaving Israel.
+Hours after he was released, Salah gave a speech in Umm al-Fahm, claiming that Zionism: "which began in Turkey, would end in Turkey".

 2011 Allenby border crossing search

 In April 2011, Salah and his wife were returning home after pilgrimage to Mecca.
 At the Allenby border crossing between Jordan and the West Bank they were detained by Israeli police.
 When a female police officer wanted to strip-search his wife, Salah protested loudly.
-He yelled at the police and demanded that they treat his wife with respect.
+He yelled at the police and demanded that they "treat his wife with respect".
 Other police officers restrained Salah but he broke free and tried to charge into the room where his wife was being searched.

 Salah was convicted three years later of "interrupting" police officers and fined NIS 9,000 as well as given a two-year probation.